was547/EasySQL/README.md

 `myConnection.Dispose();`

 ### TODO
-- Make the parameters accept all kind of data-types (Not only strings)
 - Make it faster
 - Create best way to use conditional
 - Best security with conditionals, to block possible SQL Injection

 Best regards, Washington